trakasis/Assembly_Array_Sum/README.md

 # Assembly_Array_Sum
-An assignment from my Assembly class where I had to sum all the positive elements of an array and to alter any registers appropriately.
+An assignment from my Assembly class where I had to sum all the positive elements of an array and to alter any registers appropriately in x86 MASM syntax

 As per assignment instructions: